gbroques/b-wells-productions/readme.md

 # B Wells Productions
-This is a homepage for a local music production studio.
+This is a homepage for the website of a local music production studio.
 Eventually I'll convert it to a WordPress theme.

 ## To view
 - Clone repository